ucpdh23/Servant/README.md

 **My Smart Home System**

-     Servant is a home automation platform based on vertx V3 and 100% pure Java.
+     Servant is a home automation platform based on vertx V3 and 100% pure JVM.

 ##**Introduction**